huggingface/diffusers/docs/source/en/using-diffusers/push_to_hub.md

 ## Scheduler

-To push a scheduler to the Hub, call [`~diffusers.utils.PushToHubMixin.push_to_hub`] and specfiy the repository id of the scheduler to be stored on the Hub:
+To push a scheduler to the Hub, call [`~diffusers.utils.PushToHubMixin.push_to_hub`] and specify the repository id of the scheduler to be stored on the Hub:

 ```py
 from diffusers import DDIMScheduler